 Blue Whale Population

-Whales are in grave danger due to a variety of reasons, including pollution in the ocean, human interference in their habitat, and being hunted by hungry humans.
-Whales have been going extinct for a very long time, but it has been much worse recently.
+Some reasons are ocean pollution, habitat degradation, and being hunted by hungry humans.
+Whales have been going extinct for a long time, but it has been much worse recently.

 See Related: Reasons Why Biodiversity Important to Ecosystems